zgibberish/rotwood-mods/docs/extracting_audio.md

 Finally press `Extract` and the process willl be done all automatically.
 Output `.wav` files  will be in your output folder.

-**As of the time I'm writing this (May 11th 2024) and using the latest Early Access version (rev 606127), I can confirm that this works and can extract all audio for all banks, except Master.strings, also works on linux through Wine.**
+**As of the time I'm writing this (May 11th 2024) and using the latest Early Access version (rev 606127), I can confirm that this works and can extract all audio for all banks.
+Also works on Linux through Wine.**